ssfsx17/ffpnp/Jobs/JobDetails/Mascot.md

 Supports:

 - 2 x Choice
-- Controlled Rage - You have complete control over your actions during Rage, except for ending your current Rage.
+- Controlled Rage - You have complete control over your actions during Rage, except that you still cannot end your Rage state unless combat has ended.
 - Mascot Agility +20
 - Mascot Vitality +20